 - Cloth drapes are better left out of reach of your furry 'curtain-climber'.
 Tie them up securely until your kitten is trained to a scratching post.

 - Keep your toilet lid down at all times, lest kitty fall in or drink from it.
-Better yet, keep your bathroom off-limits to your kitten unless you absolutely have to keep her litterbox there.
+Better yet, keep your bathroom off-limits to your kitten unless you absolutely have to keep its litterbox there.

 - Cover electric cords, such as the tangle from your computer, with covers sold for that purpose.
 Caution: wrapping electric cords could be a fire hazard.

 - There are a number of household plants poisonous to cats.
 Floral arrangements can also be dangerous, so check before putting flowers in locations where cats can reach them.
+Lilies are very common and especially dangerous to cats, causing acute kidney failure.

 - If your kitten will be indoors-outdoors, make sure your yard is clear of snail poison, rodent traps, and other hazardous material.
-Better yet: fill your house with attractive toys and make him an inside-only cat.
+Better yet: fill your house with attractive toys and make it an inside-only cat.